Pillar 3 and Remuneration policies

 The firm holds regulatory capital in accordance with the Capital Requirements Directive.

-The firm is subject to the BIPRU Remuneration Code.
-This section provides further information on our remuneration policy.
+The firm is subject to the MIFIDPRU Remuneration Code.
+This section provides further information on our remuneration policy for Castlebay Investment Partners LLP (FCA No. 624445) and Castlebay Financial Management (trading name of Castlebay IP LLP).
+Castlebay is responsible for investment management and financial advice activities.

 Decision Making / Remuneration Committee